AinsAlmeyn/Kaminari-Frontend/README.md

 In the development of the Kaminari Project, I utilized a variety of technologies and services to create a comprehensive and user-friendly platform.
 My goal was to integrate the best tools available to provide a seamless experience for users.
 Here are some of the key technologies I used in the Kaminari Project:

+- **[Youtube API](https://developers.google.com/youtube/v3?hl=tr)**: Provides access to video content, enriching the Video Page of the application with a wealth of video content.
+- **[Discord API](https://discord.com/developers/docs/intro)**: Enables users to chat, voice/video communicate, and create communities, enhancing the Social Page of the application.
 - **[MyAnimeList API](https://myanimelist.net/apiconfig/references/api/v2)**: Used for accessing detailed anime information, helping me enrich the Anime Page with extensive data.
 - **[Jikan API](https://jikan.moe/)**: A RESTful API that provides additional anime data by interfacing with MyAnimeList, enhancing the content's richness.
 - **[TMDB API](https://www.themoviedb.org/documentation/api)**: Offers access to a vast database of movie and TV show information for the Movie Page.